dcm4che/dcm4chee-arc-cs/docs/networking/config/archiveDevice.rst

     "
     .. _dcmPurgeInstanceRecords:

-    :ref:`Purge Instance Records <dcmPurgeInstanceRecords>`",boolean,"Indicates that Instance Records may be purged from the DB.
+    :ref:`Purged Instance Records <dcmPurgeInstanceRecords>`",boolean,"Indicates that Instance Records may have been purged from the DB.

     (dcmPurgeInstanceRecords)"
     "